homebridge/homebridge/platforms/KNX.md

 -  CurrentTemperature: DPT9.001 in °C [listen only]

 ## Thermostat
--  CurrentTemperature: DPT9.001 in °C [listen only]
+-  CurrentTemperature: DPT9.001 in °C [listen only], -40 to 80°C if not overriden as shown above
 -  TargetTemperature: DPT9.001, values 0..40°C only, all others are ignored
 -  CurrentHeatingCoolingState: DPT20.102 HVAC, because of the incompatible mapping only off and heating (=auto) are shown, [listen only]
 -  TargetHeatingCoolingState: DPT20.102 HVAC, as above